Thisisruiii/ir-embedding-news-classifier/README.md

 # AG News Topic Classifier Using Sentence Embeddings

 This repository contains an embedding-based text classification project for an Information Retrieval assignment.
-The goal is to classify short news texts into four categories: **World**, **Sports**, **Business**, and **Sci/Tech**.

-The system uses sentence embeddings from `sentence-transformers/all-MiniLM-L6-v2` and a Logistic Regression classifier.
-A working demo is deployed on Hugging Face Spaces.
+The goal is to classify short news texts into four categories: **World**, **Sports**, **Business**, and **Sci/Tech**.The system uses sentence embeddings from `sentence-transformers/all-MiniLM-L6-v2` and a Logistic Regression classifier.

 ## Links